NJFazal/PacMen/README.md

     <body>
         <h1>PacMen</h1>
         <h2><span style='font-size:50px;'>&#10024;</span>Description:</h2>
-        <p>This is the PacMen exercise from week 7 of MIT EXPro.
+        <p>This is the PacMen exercise from week 7 of MIT xPRO.
 In this exercise I made a factory of PacMen who slowly bounce across the screen.</p>
         <h2><span style='font-size:50px;'>&#128187;</span>How To Run:</h2>
         <p>Simply open the HTML file.</p>
         <h2><span style='font-size:50px;'>&#128679;</span>Roadmap to Future Improvements:</h2>